The new Nest Doorbell is a smarter video doorbell that costs less | CNN Underscored

 We can’t vouch for battery life performance since we installed the Nest Doorbell in a wired fashion (as is our standard testing procedure), but Google does have some general guidelines as to what to expect based on how active of an area the doorbell is installed in.

-In a “busy” area, which Google quantifies as 25 to 30 recorded events per day, the company estimates you’ll get around 1 month of battery life.
-In a “typical” setting, with 13 to 16 recorded events per day, estimates are closer to 2.5 months of battery.
-And, finally, in a “quiet” area with 2 to 5 recorded events per day, Google claims about 6 months worth of battery.
-When it is time to recharge the battery, it will take about 5 hours and is done via a USB-C connect on the back of the doorbell.
+In a “busy” area, which Google quantifies as 25 to 30 recorded events per day, the company estimates you’ll get around one month of battery life.
+In a “typical” setting, with 13 to 16 recorded events per day, estimates are closer to two and a half months of battery.
+And, finally, in a “quiet” area with two to five recorded events per day, Google claims about six months’ worth of battery.
+When it is time to recharge the battery, it will take about five hours and is done via a USB-C connect on the back of the doorbell.

 Even if you wire the doorbell, you’ll still appreciate the fact that it has a battery.
 Should your home lose power, the doorbell has enough onboard storage to keep one hour of recorded clips, then when power reconnects, captured clips will be uploaded and available to watch in the Home app.